-Animal cosmetic products that are applied to normal healthy, intact (unbroken) skin or hair or fur of animals for the purpose of altering their physical appearance or odour generally do not require registration as long as:
+Animal cosmetic products that are applied to normal healthy, intact (unbroken) skin or hair or fur of animals for the purpose of altering their physical appearance or odour generally do not require registration, as long as the products do not:

-- they do not contain antiseptics, antimicrobials, antibiotics or other active constituents
+- contain antiseptics, antimicrobials, antibiotics or other active constituents

-- they do not make any health, production or performance claim.
+- make any health, production or performance claim.

 Such products will generally be chemically inert and act by physical rather than chemical or biochemical means.